zaksabeast/PokemonRNGGuides/guides/HeartGold and SoulSilver/Egg.md

 ## Intro

 In this guide, we'll show you how to advance the RNG to get the Pokémon you want.
 This guide assumes you already know some basics about Gen 4 RNG, like how to start things off and advance the RNG.
-Egg RNG in DPPt can be a bit tricky because of some background noise.

 The Masuda Method was introduced in this generation, but it's not super important to use it.